 Some legal steps to get your dropshipping business up and running in the US

 The first step must be to make your business official, and decide which type of business you want to set up.
-Our advice is always to consult a professional (an attorney, a tax advisor, or an even accountant) because each state has different requirements.

 Also, you might need to get your Employer Identification Number (EIN), a sort of a Social Security number for a business used by the IRS to identify them.
 You can apply for one online here.
 However, you might not need one, in order to find out simply check out this site.

 Finally, since most dropshipping businesses are run at home offices, a local business license might not be necessary.
 But it’s always best if you contact your city to find out if you need it or not.